 Private member: A legal entity that is a member of the IHI JU other than the Union.
-The private members of IHI JU are the industry trade associations COCIR, EFPIA, EuropaBio, MedTech Europe and Vaccines Europe.
+The private members of IHI JU are the industry trade associations COCIR, EFPIA (including Vaccines Europe), EuropaBio, and MedTech Europe as well as their constituent and affiliated entities.